FAC 106: Campus Signage

 To make the ASU campus safe, understandable, and welcoming for students, faculty, staff, and visitors

 All interior and exterior campus signage

 Interior and exterior signage for the ASU campus has evolved over time without guidance or controls, often resulting in visual clutter: poorly located signs and mismatched letter sizes, colors, shapes, and mounting techniques.
-Therefore, a comprehensive interior/exterior wayfinding sign program is being developed to provide an important community service and to help make a favorable public impression.
+Therefore, a comprehensive interior/exterior wayfinding sign program has been developed to provide an important community service and to help make a favorable public impression.

 A modular, flexible, recyclable system of standardized signs will be used in all new buildings.
 This system will be implemented gradually in existing buildings as funds become available or as replacement is required.
 The system consists of a series of directories, directional signs, and destination signs that use proven wayfinding techniques to guide first-time users to building destinations.

 A modular, flexible, recyclable system of standardized signs will be used throughout the campus.
-The system consists of a series of illuminated directories, mall directional signs, building identification signs, and state- and federally mandated signs.
+The system consists of a series of illuminated directories, mall directional signs, building identification signs, and state and federal mandated signs.